 - Open Windows Settings by pressing the Window key + I at once.

 - Select Update & Security and click Troubleshoot option.

 - Locate and click on the Hardware and Devices and click Run the troubleshooter button.

 - Once the Windows troubleshooting is performed, Restart your computer and use the SD card without any corruption.

-A memory card showing read-only error can be when your it is write-protected or it is locked.
+A memory card showing a read-only error can be when it is write-protected or it is locked.
 Moving down the SD card slider to unlock position can make it unlock.
-However, to fix the memory card write protected issue, you should follow the below-proven method.
+However, to fix the memory card write-protected issue, you should follow the below-proven method.

 - Connect your corrupt SD card that is not reading to your Windows system.

 - Press the Windows key and type cmd in the Windows search box.

 - Type list volume, all connected your connected drives, along with corrupt SD card will be listed.